jrmak/FNNR-ABM/README.md

 * [FNNR_ABM/model.py](FNNR_ABM/model.py): Core model file; places agents on the simulation.
 * [FNNR_ABM/agents.py](FNNR_ABM/agents.py): Contains the agent classes (HouseholdAgent and child classes IndividualAgent/LandParcelAgent, as well as PESAgent, a policy agent that will be activated later), and defines agent behavior at each step of the simulation.
+* More descriptions coming soon for Excel import and output Python files
 * [FNNR_ABM/simple_continuous_canvas.js](FNNR_ABM/simple_continuous_canvas.js): JavaScript file that "draws" the simulation in a web-based window.
 * [FNNR_ABM/SimpleContinuousModule.py](FNNR_ABM/SimpleContinuousModule.py): Sets up the simulation visualization module; calls simple_continuous_canvas.js in order to do so.
 * [FNNR_ABM/FNNR_2016_Survey_psuedo_XXXX.zip](FNNR_2016_Survey_psuedo_0706.zip): (typo: pseudo, sp) Password-protected to protect research.
 Excel file containing data for import.
 XXXX corresponds to the version in format day/month (for example, the June 28th 2017 version would be 0628).